dansinker/tacofancy/seasonings/universal_taco_seasoning.md

 * 4 tsp oregano (Mexican oregano, if you've got it)
 * 2 tsp crushed red pepper

+## Directions

-Combine in Mason jar and shake well to combine.
+1. Combine in Mason jar and shake well to combine.

+## Notes

-This mix works well for chicken, pork and beef, destined for the grill, oven, slow cooker or stovetop.
+* This mix works well for chicken, pork and beef, destined for the grill, oven, slow cooker or stovetop.
 You could tweak it a bit to target a specific meat, but I like to have a base, universal mix around.
 Makes it super easy to turn leftover anything into delicious taco filling: Just chop up whatever it is, toss it into a skillet, sprinkle generously with seasoning, then add a bit of water and simmer to impart flavor.

 tags: vegetarian, vegan